-When TRISA issues an Organization Validation SSL certificate, we will verify that your organization is a legal, legitimate VASP.
+When TRISA issues an Organization Validation SSL certificate, we will verify that your organization is a legal and legitimate VASP.
 TRISA will issue your digital certificate after verifying your organization through a few steps, including confirming your organization’s presence in the registered location, telephone numbers, and domain ownership.

-Extended Validation Certificates will be issued in later which will validate the TRIXO questionnaire answers plus additional cybersecurity elements.
+Extended Validation (EV) Certificates will be issued later which will validate the TRIXO questionnaire answers plus additional cybersecurity elements.

 1 – Organization Validation